Tuesday, September 8, 2009

 This is Desumon, a cartoon desmostylian that was created by a natural history museum in Japan to help introduce the Desmostylia to the public.
 Desmostylians are very popular in Japan, which is just another sign of their cultural advancement, in my opinion.
 I mean, there has to be a correlation between the quality of their science and math education and the preponderance of desmostylians in popular culture.

-Carl Buell of a new desmostylian I am working on, I thought it would be fun to have a romp through the strange history of the reconstruction of desmostylians.
+In my anticipation of seeing what marvelous work comes from an illustration by Carl Buell of a new desmostylian I am working on, I thought it would be fun to have a romp through the strange history of the reconstruction of desmostylians.
 What follows are simply those images I have on my computer at present, although I'll try to make sure and get some of the older images (including ones that compare desmostylians with multituberculates) scanned for future posts.
 In general, I have several future posts planned to explore the history of the ways people have reconstructed aquatic amniotes.
 It is not only illustrative of how our perceptions of those animals have changed over time, but also how we approach reconstructions from a scientific standpoint and why so many paleoartists these days are also such excellent anatomists.

 Enough blabbing, here are some Desmostylia!